MetalbolicX/vanrs/docs/getting-started.md

 <!-- tabs:end -->

-In `rescript.json` file, add the following content:
+In the `rescript.json` file, add the following content:
 ```json
 {
   "name": "your-project-name",